asdwastaken/React-To-Do-List/README.md

 # React-To-Do-List
-A simple web app built with ReactJS
+A simple web app built with ReactJS and Bootstrap.

 In order to start the app, please navigate to the To-Do-List folder and follow the steps below: